-A long-time industry colleague and friend recently told me that it was the things he couldn’t see which he feared most.
+A long-time industry colleague recently told me that it was the things he couldn’t see which he feared most.
 Lurking somewhere in his processing equipment, or on a product sitting in a sales cooler, there are a few colonies of pathogenic bacteria waiting patiently for their chance to wreak havoc in our business and lives.

 Over the last decade, foodborne illness outbreak surveillance has improved significantly.
 As a result of improved surveillance, more illnesses are being identified and more outbreaks are being reported.
 By extension, many of these outbreaks are being associated with an increasing number of food products (ranging from waffles to cookie dough) and more companies are being affected.